iamRabia-N/HRA/README.md

 # HRA
 HRA is the clothing brand's website that helps users stay updated with the latest collection.
-With HRA's website, customers can easily find and purchase items that match their interests. <br>
+With HRA's website, customers can easily find and purchase items that match their interests.

 This website provides the frontend of the brand.

 ## Goal